wainfoundation/Cloudy/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the Pios License.

 **Cloudy.xyz** is a decentralized digital product marketplace built exclusively for the **Pi Network** community.
 It enables creators to upload, showcase, and sell digital goods — such as templates, design assets, eBooks, and tools — with payments powered 100% by Pi.